 In this specific case since I want to evaluate the contents of a ‘sqlite‘ database file, I use a downloaded Mac app, DB Browser for SQLite.

 Accessing a Mac app’s Data Container folders and files on the Mac

 On Mac computers, an app’s folders and files are grouped into containers that reside in the app’s sandbox.
 The containers and folder/file arrangements are depicted in the following diagram (ref: Apple File System Programming Guide).
 During installation of a new app, these containers are created.
 The data container consists of a set of top-level folders that the app can use to organize user app data with subfolders and files.

 Let’s assume the Mac app you’re developing with Xcode creates a database file to the recommended subfolder ‘Library/Application Support‘ in the Data container.
 How do you manually verify that a file was created within the ‘Library/Application Support‘ folder on the Mac and examine the contents?

 For development of a Mac app, these files are directly accessible from the Mac after a test run of a Mac dev app during an Xcode session.
 The trick is to know where to look.
 Here is the file path to the Application Support folder within the Data container (path is relative to your user folder and my Bundle Identifier should be replaced with your app’s Bundle Identifier):

 where, in this example, com.champlintechnologiesllc.Thrive is the Xcode Bundle Identifier for this example app.

 The following ‘Finder‘ screenshot shows the three ‘sqlite‘ database files.
 At this point, the files should be copied into another folder to evaluate its contents.

-Since these are files associated with a ‘sqlite‘ database, I use a downloaded Mac app, DB Browser for SQLite to examine the contents.
+Since these are files associated with a ‘sqlite‘ database, I use a Mac app, DB Browser for SQLite to examine its contents.